salomovs95/jchess/README.md

 ```

 Simple enough, there's two(2) inputs, the source (where the piece you want to move is on) and the destination (where you want the piece to land on).

 Not inventing rules, just the basic Chess rules everyone knows(or at least can learn on the internet :D).

 Fair enough, give it a try!
 Hope one can enjoy it!

-> [!CAUTION]
+> [!WARNING]
-> Do not start the application using gradle directly, due to inconsistent input behavior
+> Do not start the application using gradle directly, due to inconsistent input behavior.
+>
 > Build the jar prior to running the application!
+>
 > I warned you! :D

 ## 🤝 Contributing